 Development happens in a Cephalocaudal and Proximodistal way.
 These are really big words which basically just means that development happens from the head downward and from the middle of the body outward.

 Crossing the midline:

 This is an important aspect of bilateral integration.
-Imagine for a moment an invisible line running down the middle of your body, literally from the top of your head down to between the big toes of your left and right feet.
+Imagine for a moment an invisible line running down the middle of your body.
+Literally from the top of your head down to between the big toes of your feet.
 Crossing the midline means that you are able to cross one side of your body over this imaginary line to work on the other side of the body.

 - being able to read fluently across a page from left to right as the eyes do not work together to track words across the page.

 Here are some ways in which you can encourage your child to cross the midline: